 Here we have some important things to highlight.
 Firstly, spiritual light, revelation, is gradual.
 Although the blind man was immediately healed of his blindness, his spiritual knowledge progressed through three phases of increasing light.

 Secondly, to receive further light, you have to be consistent with the light you have already received.
 The man stayed firm in the midst of being abandoned by his parents and by the hostility of the Jews.
 He was not afraid of their threats.
 His gratitude and his desire to honor the One that had healed him prevailed more than any other consideration.

 Thirdly, the light he progressively received, was literally "pulling" him out of the synagogue.
 His final discussion was with the Pharisees.
 It placed him in a totally different group in regards to his interrogators.
 That is why it must not have surprised him that they expelled him.
 Jesus was not accepted in the synagogues as the Christ.
 In that company there was no place for Him.

 In the fourth place, Christ revealed Himself to him when he was out of the synagogue.
 Only outside of that formal and oppressive system, the man was enabled to really know Who Jesus is.
 Inside the synagogues, only Moses was acknowledged as the prophet ("we are disciples of Moses").
 To them, Jesus was nobody.
-The Lord did not disqualify the synagogoues, although they were an institution outside of the Law.
+The Lord did not disqualify the synagogues, although they were an institution outside of the Law.
 Synagogues did not come from God.
-They were man's invention and surged during the Babylonian captivity.
+They were man's invention and sprung up during the Babylonian captivity.
 Nevertheless, the fact that He did not criticize the synagogues did not mean that He backed them up.
-In the synagogues the Law and the prophets were read--both giving testimony about Him.
+In the synagogues the Law and the prophets were read - both giving testimony about Him.
 However, He Himself was not believed in.